 David is co-owner of Blue Hill–a working farm, restaurant, and consulting company supporting agriculture that positively contributes to the world’s food system.
 The 138-acre farm in Great Barrington, Massachusetts has been in the Barber family for four generations.
 Blue Hill restaurant has locations in Greenwich Village and Pocantico Hills, New York.
 Blue Hill (NYC) received the James Beard Outstanding Restaurant Award in 2013.
 Blue Hill at Stone Barns received the same honor in 2015 and was added to the San Pellegrino World 50 list.

 David had previously been an early stage investor in the food and hospitality space through Almanac, a firm he founded in 2015, which continues to provide alternative capital to a small portfolio of change makers.
-Barber serves on the company boards of Foxtrot and Luke’s Lobster, and is on the board of Stone Barns Center, MAD, and Caramoor Center for the Arts.
+He serves on the company boards of Foxtrot and Luke’s Lobster, and is on the board of Stone Barns Center, MAD, and Caramoor Center for the Arts.